(edited)

 • Data becoming a key part of the new multimedia landscape, with interactive content that users can explore now preferred over static written articles or even videos

-• Key decisions, at all levels, made only after data has been consulted and justifications have been found — ranging from government department budget allocations to individual insurance claims
+• Key decisions, at all levels, are made only after data has been consulted and justifications have been found — ranging from government department budget allocations to individual insurance claims

-• Artificially intelligent systems will become prevalent, and will be designed to reduce labor and improve the quality of life of the community’s citizens.
+• Artificially intelligent systems will become prevalent and will be designed to reduce labor and improve the quality of life of the community’s citizens.
 This design is fueled by the increasing abundance of data

 This is a look into the future; a glimpse of what society will be like once we become truly data-driven once the data age enters its next phase.
 But where does visualization come into this?
 How does visualization fit into this life-changing pivot towards a data-centric way to exist?